foundry-rs/starknet-foundry/docs/src/testing/contract-collection/new-mechanism.md

 # How Contracts Are Collected

 For the [`declare`](../../appendix/snforge-library/declare.md) to function, snforge must collect and call build on contracts in the package.
-By default, if using Scarb version greater or equal to 2.8.3, snforge will combine test collection and contract collection steps.
+By default, if using Scarb version >= 2.8.3, snforge will combine test collection and contract collection steps.

 When running `snforge test`, snforge will, under the hood, call the `scarb build --test` command.
 This command builds